cs184-project-group-05/calorie_counter/README.md

 - viewModel structure (for model-view-controller seperation and organization)

 #### Implementation Details
 We used kotlin and xml to develop this application, and utilized a Firebase remote database for our backend to store user data including calorie goals, streaks, and other details.
-We additionally used Firebases Google Authentication to allow users to login with their existing Google accounts to store their user data and use the application on multiple devices.
+We additionally used Firebases Google Authentication to allow users to login with their existing Google accounts to store and access their user data on multiple devices securely and with ease.

 #### Links
 [Product Manual](https://docs.google.com/document/d/12e9VtqA195yRl4WJHmGE9InMMcmSgRwnq0iMYBpRaMc/edit) \